Answering the Job Interview Question: "Why Are You Leaving Your Present/Last Job?"

 The recruiter wants to identify whether your departure was a company or personal decision and why it happened.

-Be positive and use "I," instead of "them."
+Be positive and use "I" instead of "them".
 Be honest, but don't mention personal conflicts even if you didn't get along with your team.
-It is good to talk about change without changing your own career goal.
+Talking about change without changing your own career goal is good.
 If you discuss how this particular company can help you reach your career goal, you will come out a winner.